-We sell incredible sofas made from both materials, so choosing one over the other would be a bit like parents choosing their favourite child.
-But if you’re stuck on deciding which one to bring home, we’re breaking down the differences to help you figure out which type of sofa is the best fit for your home and lifestyle.
+We offer Canadian-made custom furniture in beautiful fabrics and top-grain leathers, so picking one over the other would be a bit like parents choosing their favourite child.
+But if you’re stuck on deciding which material to bring home, we’re breaking down the differences to help you figure out whether a fabric or leather sofa will have you feeling right at home.

 Warmth & Comfort

 For afternoon naps in summer or Netflix marathons in winter, you’ll probably be more comfortable on fabric.
 These sofas feel softer and create a more casual look in your living room or den.
 Leather might be too cold in winter and too hot in summer, especially in a room where you plan to spend hours stretched out or cuddled up.

 Even in the quietest homes, your sofa runs the risk of being spilled on.
 Similar to its durability around pets, leather also wins when it comes to human-made messes.
 Act quickly to absorb liquid and wipe away spills, and your leather sofa can look as good as new.
 This is especially true of protected leathers that have special finishes applied.
 Because fabric absorbs liquids so quickly, you’ll probably need professional help to hide the evidence of a spill.
 For the most stain-resistant fabric sofas, shop for synthetic materials in darker shades.

 Fabric sofas are almost always less expensive than leather.
 This makes your decision pretty easy if economy is your first priority.
 And if you’re looking for top-quality materials, splurging on a fabric should still be easier on your bank account than most leather sofas.
 Found a low-cost leather option?
 Be sure to check the details.
 Cheaper leather sofas are often made with bonded leather, a less-durable material created by blending together leftover pieces of various hides.
 Although it’s cheap, bonded leather cracks and peels easily, and can be tough to repair once it’s damaged.